eh3rrera/ocpj8-notes/09-Java-File-I-O--NIO.2/2-Use-Files-class-to-check-read-delete-copy-move-manage-metadata-of-a-file-or-directory.md

 ````java
 static boolean	notExists(Path path, LinkOption... options)
 ````
-Thtat tests whether the file located by this path does not exist.
+That tests whether the file located by this path does not exist.

 ###Read files
 The methods for reading a file are: